Director: David Hand

 This time they steal Mickey’s anthropomorphized steam roller, while Mickey’s flirting with Minnie.
 The two kids manage to destroy a bridge, a streetcar, a complete hotel and the steamroller itself, but in the end Mickey’s not mad at them, just laughing.

 ‘Mickey’s Steamroller’ is a real gag-cartoon.
-Yet, it is not particularly funny and it has an old-fashioned feel to it, especially after such elaborate entries in the Mickey Mouse series, as ‘Mickey’s Gala Premiere‘ and ‘Giantland‘.
+Yet, it is not particularly funny and it has an old-fashioned feel to it, especially after such elaborate entries in the Mickey Mouse series, as ‘Mickey’s Gala Premier‘ and ‘Giantland‘.

 Watch ‘Mickey’s Steamroller’ yourself and tell me what you think: